 Click HERE for recent results.

 Note: Samples are collected during one week per month.
-There are limits to the safety assumptions that can be made for the rest of the month.
+There are limits to the conclusions that can be made regarding safety during untested periods.

 Program Actions include: